FREE SHIPPING OVER $75!*

 Powdered Sugar (also Confectioner Sugar or Icing Sugar) – Finely ground refined cane sugar.
 In commercial production, powdered sugar sometimes contains an anti-caking agent such as cornstarch.
 Powdered sugar can be made at home by grinding cane sugar in a coffee grinder, blender or with a mortar and pestle.
 Powdered sugar dissolves quickly and is ideal for sweetening frostings and icings.
 It is also used as a decorative finish for baked goods when it’s lightly dusted over the top of brownies, cakes, doughnuts, and other sweets.
 It’s also used in candy making and to roll fried foods in.
 (See our powdered sugar.)

 Pre-Ferment – Also called “mother dough”.
 This is a pre-dough used in final dough to initiate fermentation.
 Pre-ferments or “fermentation starters” are used to create artisan breads with more robust, nut-like flavor, longer shelf-life, and easier digestibility.
 A pre-ferment may be either stiff or wet and loose, and rarely contains salt.
-(See our .)
+(See our artisan bread baking category.)

 Pre-heat – Heating a heating element before it’s needed to cook/bake food with.